 2. Next, write it down.
 There is power that comes from conceiving a new resolution.
 There is even greater power that comes from writing it down– by hand.
 Creating the written goal, I find, activates a creative process of crafting the idea.
 Be specific so that you know when you achieve the goal.
 Further, I suggest that you place it in multiple places where you will bump into it.
 The constant reminder is key.

 Here’s what I wrote on several sticky notes.
 “I am meditating five times per week for 10 minutes plus once on the weekend for 20 minutes.”
 I will place one sticky note on the computer screen in my office; one on the nightstand next to my bed; and one on the kitchen counter where all the stuff in the house accumulates.
 I also have an app on my phone that contains my to-do list so that I must check it off or cancel it every day.

 3. Now you need accountability.
 How can you track your progress on a regular basis?
 If your resolution is monetary, what can you measure (amount saved each week, perhaps)?
 If you have a fitness goal, what specifically can you track (number of steps, days at the gym)?
+And do you need to kit yourself out with things like workout hoodies for it, so it can feel easier to start?
 If you want to spend more time on the big project, school, community or with your family, what can you quantify (number of hours allocated)?
 Once you identify the accountability metric, define how to track it.
 You might use a calendar to note the weekly progress; record it in your phone; add it to the sticky note.
 You need to see the progress or lack of progress.

 For example, I have a large calendar in my office to track speaking and consulting events.
 I make a tick mark each day when I meditate and add them at the end of the week.
 I get a mental pat-on-the-back each time I achieve my resolution.